momsane/16S_PacBio_dada2/README.md

 | `05_slurm_assign_taxonomy.sh`            | Check for errors in log; check output plots                  |
 | `06_slurm_quantify_strains.sh`            | Check for errors in log; check output plots                  |

-**To run `06_slurm_quantify_strains.sh`, you first need to create your custom database (see below) and run `05_slurm_assign_taxonomy.sh` with your database as `db2`.**
+**To run `06_slurm_quantify_strains.sh`, you first need to create your custom database (see below) and run `05_slurm_assign_taxonomy.sh` with this custom database as `db2`.**

 ---

 ## Creating a custom database for defined communities

 This can be done entirely on your local computer.
-Create a conda environment containing `seqkit`, `cd-hit` and `dos2unix`.
 It is highly recommended to use 16S sequences from PacBio sequencing (WGS or amplicon) because 16S inference with Illumina or ONT genomes can be inaccurate.

+### Install required tools

+Create the following conda environment: `conda create custom_db_dada2 bioconda::seqkit bioconda::cd-hit conda-forge::dos2unix`.

 ### Merging and dereplicating 16S sequences

-1. Put all 16S sequences in a single folder called `individual_16S`.
-Each sequence must have a unique ID that contains the strain name.
+1. Put all 16S sequences in a single folder called `individual_16S`. **Each sequence must have a unique ID containing the strain name.**

-2. Concatenate the sequences using `cat individual_16S/*.fna >> all_16S.fna`.
+2. Concatenate the sequences: `cat individual_16S/*.fna >> all_16S.fna`.

-3. Run **cd-hit-est** with 100% identity threshold: `cd-hit-est -i all_16S.fna -o all_16S_cd-hit -c 1 -n 10 -d 0`.
+3. Run `cd-hit-est` with 100% identity threshold: `cd-hit-est -i all_16S.fna -o all_16S_cd-hit -c 1 -n 10 -d 0`.

 4. Parse the `.clstr` output into a table:
 ```